bascom16/bascom16.github.io/docs/portfolio/projects/keyboard.md

     ```

 While this unique setup takes time to get used to, I have found that it can help me speed up my programming by keeping my hands on the keyboard.

+I am currently working on an alternate keymap inspired by the [Miryoku](https://github.com/manna-harbour/miryoku) layout.